fbpx

 Females should not get pregnant until they are at least ten weeks old, or they might have complications like stillborn pups.

-As your hamster gets to be over a year old, he’s starting to reach middle and old age.
+As your hamster gets over a year old, he’s starting to reach middle and old age.

 During this time, the likelihood of him developing a health issue increases, so be prepared to take him to the veterinarian.